vhaudiquet/ubuntu-project-docs/docs/staging/freezes/freeze-exceptions.md

 * Is warranted due to other exceptional circumstances, as judged by the release managers.

-This page outlines some of the common scenarios where Freature Freeze exceptions might be wanted.
+This page outlines some of the common scenarios where Feature Freeze exceptions might be wanted.
 You should read this page before you {ref}`request-a-freeze-exception`.